Throughout history, prohibition has proven to be ineffective at reducing the supply of substances that people still want.

 The acronym MDMA is short for 3,4-methylenedioxy-N-methamphetamine – a derivative of amphetamine and a member of the phenethylamine family of chemicals that may act as stimulants, hallucinogens, and/or entactogens.

-MDMA was first developed by a German pharmaceutical company in 1912 to assist with patients experiencing abnormal bleeding.
+MDMA was first developed by a German pharmaceutical company in 1912 to assist patients experiencing abnormal bleeding.
 MDMA later gained popularity in the 1970s and 1980s among psychiatrists who gave it to patients.
 They used it to help the patients communicate better in sessions and gain more powerful insights into their problems.

 Wait, MDMA was legal?

-That’s right – only forty years ago that MDMA was legal.
+That’s right – only 40 years ago MDMA was legal.
 During the 1970s and 80s, it was being used recreationally in America where it could be found over-the-counter at bars and clubs in places such as Texas and New York.
 With a production lab located in Texas, MDMA could be purchased using a credit card with tax being paid on the sales.

-The first MDMA related arrest took place at Dallas club, Starck, only nine days after the U.S. Drug Enforcement Administration classified ecstasy as a Schedule I substance, officially making it illegal.
+The first MDMA-related arrest took place at Dallas club, Starck, only nine days after the U.S. Drug Enforcement Administration classified ecstasy as a Schedule I substance, officially making it illegal.

 Reportedly under pressure from the US, the World Health Organisation’s Expert Committee on Drug Dependence recommended that MDMA be placed in Schedule I of the United Nations Convention on Psychotropic Substances.
 Australia soon followed suit, with the first MDMA seizure taking place in Sydney in 1986 as the substance became criminalised.